iPDB -- Optimizing Semantic SQL Queries: Conclusion

-We enable the execution of semantic SQL queries in \dbname{} by implementing the Operator {\tt predict}.
-Regardless of the inference type, {\tt predict} has three stages: the {\em configuration} stage, the {\em loading} stage, and the {\em execution} stage.
-The {\em configuration} phase probes system defaults, session options, model-specific options, and configures {\tt predict's} model execution.
-Next, the {\em loading} phase either loads a locally stored model and its decoder sampling chain or initializes the API clients for remote models.
-In the {\em execution} stage, the inference operator adheres to the push-based vectorized execution framework of DuckDB. {\tt Predict} is executed once the operators in the sub-trees have aggregated a sufficient data chunk, producing an output chunk that contains the processed dataset. {\tt Predict} is supplied with a consolidated data chunk from the input relations that consists of a set of rows organized as column vectors.
-It probes only the columns designated as inputs for the LLMs.
-For each row, it extracts the relevant input values and appends them to the prompt as key-value pairs.
-Additionally, {\tt Predict} pre-processes the prompt to ensure the generated output is optimal and structured.
-Once the prompt is thoroughly populated, it is fed into the LLM that generates the desired results.
-Finally, {\tt Predict} extracts the structured output values from the LLM-generated results and populates them into the output data chunk in their respective predicted columns.
+{\tt PREDICT} has three stages: the {\em configuration}, {\em loading}, and {\em execution} stages.
+The {\em configuration} phase probes system defaults, session and model-specific options to configure {\tt PREDICT's} model execution.
+The {\em loading} phase either loads a locally stored model or initializes the API clients for remote models.
+In the {\em execution} stage, the inference operator adheres to push-based vectorized execution. {\tt PREDICT} executes once the sub-tree operators aggregate a sufficient data chunk, and produces an output chunk that contains the processed dataset. {\tt PREDICT} is supplied with a consolidated data chunk from the input relations that consists of a set of rows organized as column vectors.
+It probes only the columns designated as inputs for the model.
+For LLM inference, it extracts the relevant input values and appends them to the prompt as key-value pairs. {\tt PREDICT} pre-processes the prompt to ensure the generated output is optimal and structured (Section~\ref{subsec:struct_out}).
+The prompt is fed into the LLM to generate the desired results. {\tt PREDICT} extracts the structured output values from the LLM-generated results or probes the outputs of a model and populates them into the output data chunk.